Union president charged in NYC with taking bribes

-NEW YORK (AP) - Federal prosecutors in New York City have charged the president of a local longshoremen’s labor union with taking $150,000 in bribes in the past 10 years.
+NEW YORK (AP) - The president of a local longshoremen’s labor union based in New Jersey has been charged with taking $150,000 bribes in exchange for not filing arbitration claims against a person who employed union members.

-A criminal complaint accuses Glenn Blicht of demanding the bribes in exchange for not filing arbitration claims against an unnamed business that employed union members.
-It says he was caught on tape referring to the payoffs as “tickets,” each worth $1,000.
+A criminal complaint in federal court in Manhattan accuses Glenn Blicht of demanding the bribes from the unidentified employer over the past decade.

-The 57-year-old Blicht heads a branch of the International Longshoremen’s Association with offices in Ridgefield Park, New Jersey.
+Blicht, 57, “was supposed to be representing the best interests of hundreds of people who had faith in the fact that he was helping them, but he allegedly decided to help himself to bribes the other side was offering him,” FBI official William Sweeney said in a statement announcing the charges.

+The defendant was released on a $100,000 bond following his arrest on Friday.
 There was no immediate response to emails sent Saturday seeking comment from his defense attorney and from the local union’s parent organization.

+Federal prosecutors say that while heading a branch of the International Longshoremen’s Association with offices in Ridgefield Park, New Jersey, Blicht shook down the employer for bribes he code-named “tickets,” each worth $1,000.
+He was caught on tape receiving the cash payments three times at meetings with the employer after the employer pleaded guilty to tax charges and began cooperating with authorities, it says.

+Earlier this month, Blicht became upset with the employer for falling behind on payments and threatened to go forward with an arbitration claim unless he received 10 “tickets,” the complaint says.

 Sign up for Daily Newsletters